etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

 Main fields of this window are:

+  * *Module*: defines the module for which this element will belong to.
   * *Name*: defines the name that Etendo uses to recognize this tab.
   * *Description*: gives a small description of the table.
   * *Help/Comments*: defines the text that is displayed in Help window.